NidarshN/LLD_HLD/lld/lld_01.md

         def set_password(self, new_password):
             self.__password = new_password

 In the above example, password is a private field of class User.
-Since the provate fields cannot be accessed outside the scope of the class, we utilise methods such as get_password and set_password to fetch and set the value to / from the class object respectively.
+Since the private fields cannot be accessed outside the scope of the class, we utilise methods such as get_password and set_password to fetch and set the value to / from the class object respectively.

-### 2. **Inheritence**
+### 2. **Inheritance**

 Inheritance is the ability to inherit properties from another class.
-While the class from which the property is being inherited from is called super class / base class / parent class, the class innheriting such properties is called the child class.
+While the class from which the property is being inherited from is called super class / base class / parent class, the class inheriting such properties is called the child class.

 **Example:**